-Real-time integration is not always possible.
-MySQL does not support the SQL extension SQL/MED (Management of External Data) that supports non-MySQL data sources so it is not possible to replicate the data in real-time.
+Ordinarily real-time integration is not always possible.
+MySQL does not support the SQL extension SQL/MED (Management of External Data) so it is not possible to replicate the data in real-time.
 Therefore one generally resorts to integrating the system using time-based updates.
 Replication may be somewhat error-prone unless the database manager supports triggers (first added to MySQL in 5.0) or other mechanisms to ensure that all changed records can be detected and replicated.
 In general, it is usually advisable to add two fields to the record- one that shows the insert time and one that shows the last update.